-Types of holiday rentals in Normandy
+Holiday rentals and lettings in Normandy

 Holidays in Normandy

-The area and how to find your way around
+The area and getting around

-Types of travellers and activities
+Travellers and activities

-All Normandy is spectacular, but the white cliffs of the Alabaster coast, with their 100 metres of drop on the green waters of the English Channel are simply like coming out of a dream.
-Moreover, given the climate of the area, the light changes every moment, so trying to capture with the camera the landscapes of impressionist painters becomes an exciting challenge.
+Normandy is spectacular, but the white cliffs of the Alabastro coast, with its 100 metres descending over the green waters of the English Channel are just like coming out of a dream.
+In addition, given the climate of the area, the light changes at every moment, so trying to capture the landscapes of impressionist painters with the camera becomes an exciting challenge.
 Undoubtedly, it is worth looking for new angles to portray the cliffs from all perspectives: from the top, from the beaches or from the valleuses, the dry valleys where the cliff descends to the sea.
-Or better yet, from a boat, to be able to appreciate the cliffs in all their splendour.
+Or better yet, from a boat, to appreciate the cliffs from a different perspective.Normandy for romantic getaways

-Top 5 Recommendations in Normandy
+Top 5 travel tips in Normandy